Complete curves in the moduli space of polarized K3 surfaces and hyper-K\"ahler manifolds: Degrees of ample classes on Kummer surfaces

 \subsection{Ample classes of intermediate degrees}

-We keep the same notation as before.\ Not only is the class $\sum_{i=1}^{16}E_i$ divisible by $2$ in $\Pic(\Kum(A))$, but this is also true for some sums of eight classes among the $E_i$.\footnote{ This fact can be explained geometrically as follows.\ Write $A=A'/\{0,\alpha\}$, where $A'$ is an abelian surface and $\alpha\in A'$ has order 2.\ The translation by~$\alpha$ on~$A'$ induces an involution on $\Kum( A')$ whose fixed points are the eight images in $\Kum( A')$ of the sixteen points $x\in A$ such that $2x=\alpha$.\ Blowing up these points, we get a double cover of $\Kum(A)$ branched along the union of the eight $(-2)$-curves corresponding to the images in $A$ of the points $x$.\ The sum of these eight $(-2)$-curves is therefore divisible by $2$.}
+We keep our principally polarized surface $(A,H_A)$ and the same notation.\ Not only is the class $\sum_{i=1}^{16}E_i$ divisible by $2$ in $\NS(\Kum(A))$, but this is also true for some sums of eight classes among the $E_i$.\footnote{ This fact can be explained geometrically as follows.\ Write $A=A'/\{0,\alpha\}$, where $A'$ is an abelian surface and $\alpha\in A'$ has order 2.\ The translation by~$\alpha$ on~$A'$ induces an involution on $\Kum( A')$ whose fixed points are the eight images in $\Kum( A')$ of the sixteen points $x\in A$ such that $2x=\alpha$.\ Blowing up these points, we get a double cover of $\Kum(A)$ branched along the union of the eight $(-2)$-curves corresponding to the images in $A$ of the points $x$.\ The sum of these eight $(-2)$-curves is therefore divisible by $2$.}